Kundalini yoga consists of different breathing techniques, repetitive movements, meditation, spiritual practice, and self-development. The ancient...

-Better cardiovascular health.
+Better cardiovascular health

-Decreased heart rate and lower blood pressure.
+Decreased heart rate and lower blood pressure

-Reduced joint and muscle pain.
+Reduced joint and muscle pain

-Lower rates of cortisol (stress hormone).
+Lower rates of cortisol (stress hormone)

-Enhanced vagal activity (related to digestion, blood pressure, heart rate, communication, sweating, and more).
+Enhanced vagal activity (related to digestion, blood pressure, heart rate, communication, sweating, and more)

-Better regulated blood sugar levels.
+Better regulated blood sugar levels

-Easier weight management.
+Easier weight management

-Less muscle tension and headaches.
+Less muscle tension and headaches

-Many other benefits.
+And other benefits.

 There are numerous types of yoga, all of which have specific goals and benefits.

 Chair Yoga is most helpful for the elderly and those with limited mobility.
 Practitioners sit in a chair (or stand beside one) while performing poses and movements.
 (Should link to an article on Chair Yoga)

 Power Yoga encompasses a full-body workout.
-Classes are more active, strength-oriented, and movement-based than other, more traditional styles of yoga.
+Classes are more active, strength-oriented, and movement-based than other more traditional styles of yoga.

-Kripalu Yoga is perfect for all ability levels, including beginners.
+Kripalu Yoga is perfect for all levels, including beginners.
 The goal is to perform a gentle (Hatha) yoga practice that focuses on spiritual transformation, compassion, and physical healing.